-Assignments-Students will be required to read novels outside of class for the entire semester.
+Assignments-Students will be required to read novels outside of class.
 In addition, students can expect to have other homework at least three times a week.
 Parents, please call the school or email Mrs. Farabee if you have any questions about your child's work.
-You may also refer to INOW for all homework assignments.
 Students' homework assignments will be written on the board each day.
 Students are to copy down their assignments at the beginning of class.
 The student is responsible for the assignments that are written on the board.